Charities and Service

 Many Walthamstow Hall pupils undertake service in the local community as part of the Duke of Edinburgh Award Scheme at Bronze, Silver and Gold level.
 In recent years this concept has been extended to younger pupils through the introduction of Walthamstow Hall’s Active Adventure Award for Year 7 and 8 pupils.

 In addition, the School has established links with a number of local organisations where pupils undertake volunteering work.

 Kent Youth County Council

 Walthamstow Hall has a strong record of Year 12 students being elected to the Kent Youth County Council where they represent the views of young people in the Sevenoaks District and campaign to make a difference in the local matters which most affect their peer groups.

 Walthamstow Hall has developed a strong working link with its nearest school neighbour, St John’s Primary, in nearby Bayham Road.
 St John’s pupils are regular guests at Walthamstow Hall events, for example at Science Week.
 They also make regular use of our facilities, using the swimming pool, a Science lab for lessons and The Ship Theatre for their school play and rehearsals.
 The majority of Year 12 students also volunteer at St John’s each week.

-Every Summer Year 11 students host a tea party and afternoon of entertainment at School for the elderly residents of nearby Rockdale House.
-Students in Years 7 and 8 also visit residents, often giving a Drama performance too.
+Every Summer Year 11 pupils host a tea party and afternoon of entertainment at School for the elderly residents of nearby Rockdale House.
+Pupils in Years 7 and 8 also visit residents, often giving a Drama performance too.